-A Therapeutic Boarding School South Dakota Families Can Trust
+Therapeutic Boarding Schools Helping South Dakota Families

 Finding Help for Your Daughter with a South Dakota Therapeutic Boarding School

-Certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF), Asheville Academy’s therapeutic boarding school provides the top level of therapeutic care for South Dakota girls and their families.
-Our program focuses on helping young South Dakota girls ages 10-14 who are struggling with depression, anxiety, grief, defiance, or underperformance.
+Asheville Academy is a therapeutic boarding school certified by the Commissions on Accreditation of Rehabilitation Facilities (CARF) and provides the top level of therapeutic care for South Dakota girls and their families.
+Specifically designed for young girls ages 10 to 14, our focus specializes in helping South Dakota girls struggling with depression, anxiety, grief, defiance or underperformance.

 Our Therapeutic Approach

 Asheville Academy has helped hundreds of families and their daughters achieve lasting change and success.
 Some of our unique therapeutic techniques include Equine Therapy, DBT, and Group Therapy.
 With our multiple therapeutic facilities, South Dakota girls are a part of a home-like community, that is comfortable and nurturing.
 In our safe and comfortable setting, girls learn new ways to interact with peers, adults, and their families.
 For more information about how Asheville Academy helps families from South Dakota, call 800.264.8709.

 - More Than a Phase: Symptoms of Depression in TeensLet’s face it, being a teenager can be hard.
 Your hormones are all out of balance and you’re growing rapidly, not a child but still not an adult yet.
 Adolescence can be difficult and uncomfortable for many people, but where is the line drawn between typical teenage angst and depression. ...
 Read more »